 From nutrients that are important in the prevention of neural tube defects to replenishing the body after morning sickness, oranges are a great fruit choice when it comes to maintaining a healthy pregnancy diet.
 If you don’t like oranges, that’s okay too!

 There is no ONE food that will make or break your pregnancy diet, and there are plenty of other great fruit and food choices for pregnancy too.
+Learn all about healthy food choices for pregnancy inside The Prenatal Nutrition Library (use code 50off for an exclusive offer!)

 And, before we go, we can’t forget to talk about orange juice during pregnancy.
 It is safe to incorporate fruit juice during pregnancy, like orange juice, but be sure to practice moderation, as this gets rid of the fiber which we need.
 This is why we encourage choosing mostly whole fruits versus fruit juice.